-The view from the top of Seville Cathedral’s bell tower, the Islamic-inflected Giralda, is one of the Andalucían capital’s most arresting sights.
+The view from the top of Seville Cathedral’s bell tower, the Islamic-inflected Giralda, is one of the Andalucían capital’s most striking sights.

 Perhaps the most enigmatic aspect is the burial site of Christopher Columbus.

-Originally buried in Havana, his remains were transferred to Spain in 1492.
-A monumental tomb, held aloft by four ornate figures, was sculpted to house his remains.
+Originally buried in Havana, the authorities transferred his remains to Spain in 1492.
+A monumental tomb, held aloft by four ornate figures, was sculpted to house his corporeal form.

-This has become a controversial topic, as doubts remain over tomb’s remains’ authenticity.
+This situation became a controversial topic, and doubts still stand over the tomb’s authenticity.

-To the casual observer, however, swept away by the building’s grandiosity, the remains of a major historical figure ensconced within its walls, genuinely or not, flows nicely with the perverse scale of the structure.
+However, to the casual observer, swept away by the building’s grandiosity, the idea of a major historical figure ensconced within its walls, genuine or not, flows nicely with the perverse scale of the structure.

-Unsurprisingly, the cathedral has been designated a UNESCO World Heritage Site.
+Unsurprisingly, the cathedral has acquired the designation of a UNESCO World Heritage Site.

 Its interior is magnificent, playing host to many chapels, treasures, sculptures and relics.

-Stained glass windows illuminate the five-aisled interior and cast light on the choir area of the main transept.
+Stained glass windows illuminate the five-aisled interior and cast light on the choir area of the principal transept.

 Most eye-catching of all is the golden Retablo Mayor, the 26-metre tall altarpiece in the main chapel.
 It seemingly stretches up the building’s vaulted ceiling.
 Hundreds of sculpted figures line its carved panels, telling stories from the life of Christ.

-A walk through the chapel into the orange tree courtyard, the Patio de los Naranjos, is another sensory explosion.
-The green leaves of the trees, set out in a grid formation, combining magnificently with sky’s deep blue above.
+A walk through the chapel into the orange tree courtyard, the Patio de Los Naranjos, is another sensory explosion.
+The green leaves of the trees set out in a grid formation combine magnificently with sky’s deep blue above.
 Oranges, the courtyard’s namesake, add delightful pips of colour to proceedings.

 The sun casts a new light on the cathedral’s exterior and picks out new elements of its restrained grandeur.

 Most notable is La Giralda, the 42-metre high minaret now converted to a bell tower.
-Its interlaced arches give the strongest example of the Islamic influences which went into the cathedral’s design.
-It points most clearly to the site’s history as a mosque.
+Its interlaced arches give the broadest example of the Islamic influences which went into the cathedral’s design and points most clearly to the site’s history as a mosque.